camleng/cm-bot/README.md

 #### Automation

-It's assumed that this script will run every Monday morning for the Student Leader meeting.
+It's assumed that this script will run every Monday and Wednesday morning for the Student Leader and Conversations meeting respectively.

 **Unix**